Yuliang-Liu/MultimodalOCR/README.md

 <img src="./images/GPT4V_Gemini.png" width="96%" height="96%">

 # Evaluation
-The test code for the testing models in paper can be found in [scripts](./scripts).
+The test code for evaluating models in the paper can be found in [scripts](./scripts).
 If you want to evaluate other models, please edit the "TODO" things in [example](./example.py).

 Example evaluation scripts:
 ```python